SamSteffen/Athena_QA/README.md

 LOCATION 's3://MyUniqueBucket_01/TopSpotifySongsFolder/'
 TBLPROPERTIES ('classification' = 'csv');
 ```
 Note that the above script just uses 'columnX' for the name, and contains more columns than our known dataset.
 That's okay!
-In fact, if it's your first time creating a table from a dataset you've never seen and you don't know how many columns there are, it's better to try creating and recreating the table until you can confirm that you've reached the 'end' of the dataset&#151that is, until your data starts showing columns that are entirely null.
+In fact, if it's your first time creating a table from a dataset you've never seen and you don't know how many columns there are, it's better to try creating and recreating the table until you can confirm that you've reached the 'end' of the dataset&mdash;that is, until your data starts showing columns that are entirely null.

 Once you've created the table, you can view the first ten rows of data by running the following: